swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/06-LaunchEC2Instance.md

 7. On **Step 4** page you have the ability to modify or add storage and disk drives to the instance.
 For this lab, we will simply accept the storage defaults and click **Next: Add Tags**.

-**NOTE**: Notice the default selection for the **Delete on Termination** box is checked - this indicates that if the machine is terminated the root volume associated with the Instance will be deleted, you need to uncheck this if you plan to store data on the root volume which you would want to access later.
+**NOTE**: Notice the default selection for the **Delete on Termination** box is checked - this indicates that if the machine is terminated the root volume associated with the instance will be deleted, you need to uncheck this if you plan to store data on the root volume which you would want to access later.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2AddStorage.png)